pbrazeale/pbrazeale.github.io/_posts/2024-08-04-Developer-Week-003.md

 Recover was going well, but when I googled an error I ran into while compiling a reddit post shared a "hint" by displaying the entire code solution \-\_\- so it took the wind out of me that day.
 Obviously I can't unread it, so it spoiled the learning curve for myself.

 Moving forward I'll have to force myself to re-watch lectures and take better notes, to avoid online support.
-If I wanted to solve the problems as fast as possible, I'd use Chat GPT (_I'm suing Harvard's hosted VS Code for my IDE_)
+If I wanted to solve the problems as fast as possible, I'd use Chat GPT (_I'm using Harvard's hosted VS Code for my IDE_)

 **RANT OVER**